LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **DueDays** (default: `10`): the number of days a user will have to pay an invoice.
 * **InvoiceProductName**  (default: same value set on the `SiteName` setting): defines the name of the product that will appear in the invoice PDF.
 * **MinInvoiceValue** (default: `1`): the minimum value of an invoice.
 All invoices with value lower than this will be automatically marked as paid after being closed.
+* **InvoiceDueDays** (default: `1`, v1.53.0): the number of days after the invoice closes that will be used to define the due date of the invoice.
+This controls when credit card automatic charges will be made.
+* **BillingPlanDueDays** (default: `2`, v1.53.0): the number of days the user will have to make the payment for a billing plan hire.

 <a name="iugu-settings" />
 ###  *Iugu* Settings (v1.27.0)